The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Modeling

 \subsection{Effective Field Theory (EFT) model}

 EFT extends the modeling of IA to smaller scales in a more theoretically rigorous way than the NLA model.
+It is similar to Eulerian perturbation theory which has previously been applied to scalar fields such as counts of galaxies (for example~\cite{baumann_cosmological_2012}).
+In the case of IA we instead have a tensor field, but in other respects the method is similar.
 On large scales, the matter density distribution is treated as an effective fluid, while the small-scale physics are decoupled and packed into a set of free parameters with values that can be constrained through either simulations or observations.
-Since this approach includes higher spatial derivatives of the density and \gls{tidal field}s, the modeling of IA is extended from linear scales to the quasi-linear regime.

-This approach involves first capturing the physical interactions that give rise to intrinsic galaxy shape correlations within the galaxies' rest frame.
+For IA, the EFT approach involves first capturing the physical interactions that give rise to intrinsic galaxy shape correlations within the galaxies' rest frame.
 These correlations are then expressed in terms of local gravitational observables.
 This accounts for the statistical properties of galaxy shapes resulting from gravitational effects and allows for a systematic approach to modeling the corresponding IA.

+The shape of a galaxy can be defined by a \gls{trace-free} symmetric tensor $g_{ij}$ based on its light distribution.
+The shape tensor is then connected to local gravitational observables by a bias expansion

+where $[O]$ are renormalized operators and $b_O$ are corresponding bias parameters.
+This is exactly the same approach as for a scalar field.
+The next step is to determine which operators should be included to any given order in perturbation theory.
+Since these include higher spatial derivatives of the density and \glspl{tidal field}, the modeling of IA is extended from linear scales to the quasi-linear regime.

-Next, the obtained statistical information is projected onto the sky, effectively mapping the correlations onto the observed galaxy shapes~\citep{vlah_eft_2020}.
-Presently this is the only IA model capable of characterizing the auto-spectrum of IA $B$-modes with high accuracy~\citep{bakx_effective_2023}.
+In the case of IA, the final step is to project the obtained statistical information onto the sky, effectively mapping the correlations onto the observed galaxy shapes~\citep{vlah_eft_2020}.
+The EFT model can characterize the auto-spectrum of IA \glspl{$B$-mode} with high accuracy~\citep{bakx_effective_2023} and has been used to predict the $B$-mode IA of clusters~\citep{georgiou_b-modes_2023}.